dgoppenheimer/md-sims-old/content/docs/Tutorials/nglview/index.md

 Successfully enabled NGLViewer GUI
 {{< /imgproc >}}

-See the [MDsrv website](https://nglviewer.org/mdsrv/viewing.html) for an explanation of the controls for the NGLViewer GUI.
+See the [MDsrv website](https://nglviewer.org/mdsrv/viewing.html) for a brief explanation of the controls for the NGLViewer GUI.
+Here is a short summary:

+#### Interactive Controls

+- `scroll` (or `scroll wheel`) zoom scene
+- `scroll-shift` move near clipping plane and far fog
+- `drag-right click` pan/translate scene (this works with 3-button mouse, but not track pad on Mac)
+- `drag-left click` rotate scene
+- `clickPick-left click` auto view picked component element
+- `left click` on the desired atom (or its representation) to center view on that atom

 #### Questions